 On May 1, 2007, we filed for declaratory judgment relief in the United States District Court for the Northern District of California against O2 that certain of our CCFL products do not infringe O2's '129 patent and that the '129 patent is invalid and unenforceable.
-On February 12, 2008, O2 filed a counterclaim and alleged certain of our CCFL products infringe the '129 patent.
-The case is still in the early proceeding and no trial date has been set.
+On August 20, 2008, the parties filed a joint stipulation to a dismissal with prejudice of their respective claims for relief in which O2 covenants not to assert or reassert its '129 patent against us or our direct and indirect customers for infringement by our series of power inverter controller products.